DaniBodor/OrgaMovie/README.md

 # Running the OrgaMovie Macro on the Workstation (DED-KOPS-001)

-1) Check that previous user has collected all their data, otherwise store/rename the _Output_Movies_ folder.
-2) Delete old files from D:\ANALYSIS DUMP.
+1) Delete old files from D:\ANALYSIS DUMP.
 This is not essential but avoids confusion with previous analyses.
     - Delete all folders called _Queue Exp \[\#\]_.
-    - Delete previous output movies from _Output_Movies_ folder, or delete/rename the entire folder.
-      - MAKE SURE PREVIOUS USER HAS COLLECTED THEIR DATA BEFORE DELETING!
     - Delete all _\*.txt_ files.
 3) Start FiJi from the common folder ***D:\Fiji.app\\***.
+    - Some accounts have an additional installation of FiJi on their own accounts.
+However, the macro is only stored on the common account, so make sure you run it from the location above
-4) Start OrgaMovie macro by hitting F11, or go to _Plugins > OrgaMovies > OrgaMovie Start_.
+5) Start OrgaMovie macro by hitting F11, or go to _Plugins > OrgaMovies > OrgaMovie Start_.
-5) Input your favorite settings (see below).
+6) Input your favorite settings (see below).
-6) Choose input folder where your raw data (_\*.nd2_ files) are located.
+7) Choose input folder where your raw data (_\*.nd2_ files) are located.
     - Please work from local or external hard disks and NOT from the server.
 8) Wait overnight (rough time estimate: ~14-22h).
 9) Collect your output data from _D:\ANALYSIS DUMP\\\_Movies\_\[exp-name\]\\_.
-10) Check that your movies are ok and then delete them from the analysis dump.
+10) Check that your movies are ok and then delete them from the analysis dump to avoid crowding the local HD.

 # Macro Settings